dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

 ## Conclusion

 - In comparison to running the same SQL queries in other platform, CDW in CDP Private Cloud platform might take shorter duration to process the queries due to its high-speed caching mechanism especially when running the same query repeatedly.
-- Parquet stands out in terms of speed of running interactive SQL query.
+- Parquet stands out in terms of able to run interactive SQL query at the fastest speed.
 As it is a pioneer file format for Impala, running SQL query in Impala produces quicker result compared to running the same query in Hive engine.
-- Although Parquet emerges as the winner, both Avro and ORC are also being used for other purpose and use case.
+- Although Parquet emerges as the winner in terms of performance, Avro and ORC are still very relevant for other use cases and objectives.
 Avro is popular for its schema evolution mechanism and ORC provides high efficiency in terms of storing the Hive data.

 ---